Flight-Free-UK/flight_free_uk_website/source/posts/sarah-matching-career-choices-with-climate-action.html.markdown

 T﻿he tour included the Outer Hebrides, Orkney and Shetland, and while each of these island groups have airports, I definitely wasn’t going to fly.
 Of course the environmental reasons against doing so are enough, but it would have been impossible to take my bike on a plane.
 Bikes and ferries, now they go well together.

 Ferries are also great places to meet interesting characters.
 I met a lovely bunch of cyclists on the ferry from Oban to Barra, all of us planning to cycle up the Hebridean Way with various goals along the way.
 Several of them actually came to my performances.
 I can’t say whether this was out of interest or purely to seek shelter.
-The weather was…rough.
+The weather was… rough.

 In any case, these friendly faces popped up numerous times throughout the islands and I was never alone for long.
 This was in part due to the locals, many of whom offered to transport my instrument (which I politely refused) or offered dinner and a bed for the night (which I politely accepted).
 There were enough nights of camping still to come.